The Environment and Climate Change Law Review: Germany

 Regarding financial reporting obligations, environmental incidents may gain such financial importance for the performance of a company that they must be mentioned in corporate reports in accordance with general reporting standards.
 Major corporations additionally must report on environmental matters in their situation report, including environmental protection strategies and programmes, preventive measures, compliance with environmental standards, use of energy and water, as well as emissions and waste management.

 i Air quality

-The permit under the BImSchG not only covers emissions originating from the respective plant but also other public law requirements, in particular under building law (the concentration effect).
+The permit under the BImSchG covers not only emissions originating from the respective plant but also other public law requirements, in particular, under building law (the concentration effect).
 The permit typically contains collateral clauses and regulations specifying the content of the permit.
-A modification or alteration of an existing plant must either be notified to the authority or – in case of material alterations – will require a new permit.
+A modification or alteration of an existing plant must either be notified to the authority or – in the case of material alterations – will require a new permit.